rybaier/rybaier/README.md

 ## Currently working at
-- A civil service starup
+- A civil service startup
 - as a Technology Consultant for a Construction Company

 ##  Current Projects

 - An Evacuation Assistance App to help individuals, families and friends reduce the stress and have a plan when the need to evacuate their home arises.
-The idea stemmed from a capstone project of mine; which has been redesigned and is being rebuilt from the ground up with small dev team privately.
+Working with a small dev team as a civil service startup